ten-protocol/ten-documentation/docs/testnet/for-validators/rewards.md

 - **Application Deadline**: Node operators must apply by **March 1, 2024**.
 - **Selection**: Applications are prioritized based on node management experience and community commitment, with selected participants notified by email.

-- **Jurisdictional Limitations**: Participation is restricted to users in non-U.S./Canada jurisdictions, compliant with OFAC and applicable local laws.
+  \* Jurisdictional Limitations will be applied.

 ## Additional Information

-- **Updates and Notifications**: Important updates will be shared via the **Ten Discord testnet channel** and by email for selected participants.
+- **Updates and Notifications**: Important updates will be shared via the **TEN Discord testnet channel** and by email for selected participants.
 - **Documentation**: Technical documents and guides are available on TEN’s official documentation site, with more added throughout the testnet phases.

 ### Reward Distribution